department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 ### Need help?

-Get more information or help with your application from:
+Get more information or help with your application:
-- If you're in the United States, go to a VA Regional Benefit Office near you.
+- If you're in the United States, call 888-442-4551 (888-GI-BILL-1), 8:00 a.m. to 7:00 p.m.
+ET Monday through Friday.
+Or, go to a VA Regional Benefit Office near you.
 [Find a Regional Benefit Office](/facilities).
 - If you're outside the United States, call <span class="tel">001-918-781-5678</span> during business hours, 7:00 a.m. to 6:00 p.m.
-(CST), Monday through Friday)
+(CT), Monday through Friday
-- Local representatives of Veterans organizations and the American Red Cross
+- Get help from local representatives of Veterans organizations and the American Red Cross
-- Foreign service posts
+- Go to a foreign service post
-- Canadian Department of Veterans Affairs (Canadian schools only)
+- Contact the Canadian Department of Veterans Affairs (Canadian schools only)

 You can also check your approval status or send us questions by email 24 hours a day, 7 days a week, by using the Submit a Question section of our website.
 [Submit a Question](http://www.benefits.va.gov/gibill/ext_redirect.asp?url=https://gibill.custhelp.com/app/ask/).